-Table 3.
+Table 4.
 Principles for defining guidance levels of a) Impulsive underwater noise and b) continuous underwater noise consistent with good status for a sound sensitive species, the harbour porpoise (Source: HELCOM, 2017b).

-Sound type Guidance Principles a) Impulsive noise Levels of anthropogenic noise should not: - Cause injury on individual animals - Cause loss of habitat, through displacement, for a significant period of time or significant less of habitat that leads to a decrease on the population level that affects the conservation status - Affect the energy budget of individual animals nor reproduction to a degree that leads to a decrease on the population level that affects the conservation status; particular emphasis should be calving and nursing grounds and biologically sensitive times b) Continuous noise Levels of anthropogenic noise should not: Cause injury on individual animals Cause loss of habitat, through displacement, for a significant period of time or significant less of habitat that leads to a decrease on the population level that affects the conservation status Affect the energy budget of individual animals nor reproduction to a degree that leads to a decrease on the population level that affects the conservation status; particular emphasis should be on calving and nursing grounds and biologically sensitive times Cause masking leading to a decrease in the population level
+Sound type Guidance Principles a) Impulsive noise Levels of anthropogenic noise should not: Cause injury on individual animals Cause loss of habitat, through displacement, for a significant period of time or significant less of habitat that leads to a decrease on the population level that affects the conservation status Affect the energy budget of individual animals nor reproduction to a degree that leads to a decrease on the population status; particular emphasis should be o calving and nursing grounds and biologically sensitive times b) Continuous noise Levels of anthropogenic noise should not: Cause injury on individual animals Cause loss of habitat, through displacement, for a significant period of time or significant less of habitat that leads to a decrease on the population level that affects the conservation status Affect the energy budget of individual animals nor reproduction to a degree that leads to a decrease on the population status; particular emphasis should be on calving and nursing grounds and biologically sensitive times Cause masking leading to a decrease in the population level